accessor-io/evmgateway/evm-verifier/README.md

 #### Key Functions and Operations:

 - **`getStorageRoot`**: Retrieves the storage root from a provided state root and witness for a specified target address.
 - **`getSingleStorageProof`**: Validates whether a given storage slot is part of the specified storage root.
 - **`getFixedValue`**: Retrieves a fixed value from a storage slot.
 - **`executeOperation`**: Executes a predefined operation based on constants and values.
 - **`computeFirstSlot`**: Computes the first slot for a given command, determining if it is dynamic or static.
 - **`getDynamicValue`**: Retrieves dynamic values from storage slots.
 - **`getStorageValues`**: Public function that retrieves storage values based on given commands and constants.

 #### Considerations and Best Practices:

-- **Usage**: As a library, ensure it is properly included and used in contracts that require storage proof verification.
+- **Usage**: Ensure it is properly included and used in contracts that require storage proof verification.
 - **Error Handling**: Custom errors provide meaningful feedback, enhancing the debugging process.
 - **Data Types and Encoding**: The contract deals extensively with bytes and RLP encoding.
 Ensure that the data is correctly encoded and decoded.
 - **Storage Proof Verification**: The contract is crucial for verifying storage proofs, particularly in cross-chain or layer-2 scenarios.
 - **Security**: Given its critical role in verifying storage data, ensure that all security aspects are thoroughly reviewed and tested.

-- **Gas Optimization**: Libraries are generally more gas-efficient, but review the gas usage, especially in the context of complex operations like storage proof verification.

-#### Conclusion:

-The `EVMProofHelper` library offers robust functionalities for verifying storage proofs and retrieving storage values on the Ethereum blockchain.
-It is particularly valuable in complex scenarios involving cross-chain interactions or layer-2 solutions.
-When integrating this library, prioritize security, data integrity, and efficient handling of bytes and encoding operations.
-Ensure thorough testing and review, especially considering the library's critical role in validating storage proofs.

 ---